tivonio/tivonio/README.md

 I’m especially interested in the part that often gets skipped: the thinking that happens before and between the code.
 That includes working through vague requests, messy data, and unclear definitions while still producing something useful and explainable.

 Projects are pinned below.
-Each repo includes documentation that explains the question being answered, not just the code.
+Each repo includes documentation that explains the question being answered in addition to the code.

 ---